 - Feanolla contains desogestrel which may increase your risk of developing breast cancer.
 Check your breasts for changes on a regular basis, read up on the symptoms of breast cancer, and see a doctor if you’re concerned.

 - In very rare circumstances, Feanolla can increase your risk of developing a blood clot.
 If you notice any symptoms of a blood clot, seek urgent medical attention.

 - If you are (or have been) taking other medications (prescription or non-prescription), consult a doctor or pharmacist before taking Feanolla.

 - Feanolla contains soy and lactose.
 If you have an allergy to (or intolerance of) either ingredient, you should look for a different contraceptive.

 Users of Feanolla have been known to suffer significant mood dips, with some even noting that it’s led to outright depression.
 Feanolla depression should clear up like any other side effect, but any impact on your mental health must be taken seriously.
 If you start to feel overwhelmed or out of control, seek medical assistance as a matter of urgency.

 Feanolla & acne

-One of the more commonly reported side effects of taking the progesterone-only pill is that it can cause the skin to produce more oil making it more prone to spots and acne.
-For some women, however, they will find that taking Feanolla helps to improve the condition of their skin.
+One of the most commonly reported side effects of taking a progesterone-only pill is an increase in the production of the skin oil, leading to spots and/or acne outbreaks.
+Some women, however, experience the opposite, finding that Feanolla actually improves the condition of their skin.